ssetia-sfdc/bazel-stress/README.md

 This builds all generated targets.
 Each target:
 - Runs a CPU-bound task (busy-wait) for a random duration
+- Reads random lines from a unique input file (file I/O operations)
+- Writes selected lines to an output file
 - Has dependencies forming a build graph
-- Tests Bazel's parallel build capabilities
+- Tests Bazel's parallel build capabilities with realistic file operations

 **Goal:** Shortest time for a given parameter set wins.